mamun2519/devops-with-kubernetes/19. Network Policies/readme.md

 | **ingress / egress** | Rules to allow traffic                                               |
 | **Default Deny**     | Without policy → all open; with policy → only allowed traffic passes |

----

 ## 🧩 **Assignment**

 1️⃣ Create 2 Pods: `web` and `db`
 2️⃣ Apply **Ingress Network Policy** on `db` so only `web` Pod can reach it 3️⃣ Apply **Egress Network Policy** on `web` so it can only talk to `db` Pod 4️⃣ Test using `kubectl exec` to verify connection

----

-Juboraj, next we will learn:
-**Lesson 22: Helm Basics — Package Management in Kubernetes** 🎁 With Helm, you can deploy apps like a pro!

-👉 Ready to start Lesson 22?